sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

       ![](images/image305.png "select gateway")

- 1. Once the custom rule is created you will see the notification that says Successfully **Updated the WAF policy**, as shown below.
+  1. Once the custom rule is created you will see the notification that says **Successfully updated the WAF policy**, as shown below.

        ![](images/image306.png "select gateway")

- 1. To test the application whether the website is blocked or not, you can paste the Frontend public IP address of **Application Gateway** in a new browser tab             that you copied earlier in step 3.
+ 1. Now, navigate back to the tab where you browsed the IP Address of Frontend public IP address of application gateway earlier and **refresh** the page.
+You can          observe the **403 Forbidden error**

      > **Note** : you will see that your website is blocked.